 Let me get this out of the way as well.
 No matter what you read or hear, you cannot tag either of these two places better than the other in terms of natural beauty.
 There is a similarity in the landscape of both Ladakh and Spiti and they are both equally beautiful.

-The only difference is that in Ladakh, you get to witness it at a much larger scale.
+The only difference is that in Ladakh, you get to witness it on a much larger scale.
 Spiti is smaller in terms of the area and more like a mini version of Ladakh.
 But make no mistake, it stands equal when it comes to the scenery.
 The landscapes you will see here are no less stunning than Ladakh.

 Ladakh Vs Spiti – Where to Go